Stainless Steel Nails, Screws & Fasteners

 Rust is a constant nemesis of many houses.
 The prolific use of iron and steel in residential home construction is the root of the problem.
 Iron nails and steel construction components are used for several reasons.
 Number one, steel is very inexpensive.
 Number two, steel is very strong.
 However, iron and steel have a tendency to react unfavorably with water and air.
 The end result is that orange-brown crust called rust.

-Steel lintels which support brickwork and stone work above windows and doors can readily rust if not adequately protected.
-Nails, screws, bolts, etc. used in outdoor projects will readily corrode and loose strength.
+Steel lintels which support brickwork and stonework above windows and doors can readily rust if not adequately protected.
+Nails, screws, bolts, etc. used in outdoor projects will readily corrode and lose strength.
 This loss of strength can actually be accelerated if steel or iron products come in contact with chemically treated lumber.
 The solution is to use a fastener that will not corrode.
 This is where stainless steel comes into the picture.

-The Ultimate Metal
+Stainless Steel -The Ultimate Metal

 Certain harsh chemicals and salt spray can corrode 304 stainless steel.
 304 stainless steel has 18 percent chromium content and 8 percent nickel content.
 As such it is often referred to as 18-8 stainless.
 316 stainless steel is the ultimate corrosion resistant alloy.
 By adding an additional ingredient - molybdenum - to the other ingredients, this form of stainless steel will resist attacks by just about anything you can throw at it.

 The deck structure was made from redwood and I simply did not want to take a chance with rust making an appearance in several years.
 Yes, you will pay slightly more for stainless steel hardware, but it will be worth it.
 You will not have to worry about rust or structural failure caused by rust and corrosion.